 Avoid letting inertia make the decision about where to keep your HSA.
 Some employers pass on account fees to nonemployees.
 Before you left, your employer might have been covering those, but now that you're a free agent, you may be on the hook, which can prove costly over time.
 And be careful about letting your old HSA sit and collect dust.
 If there's a period of inactivity in the account, some institutions may send HSA funds to the state unclaimed property division as abandoned property.

 When changing jobs, it may also be a good time to review the investment options available at your old HSA provider.
-With HSAs you can make a choice about which investments are right for you, and if your current options aren't a perfect match.
-If they aren't a perfect match for what you're looking for, consider scoping out what else is out there.
+With HSAs you can make a choice about which investments are right for you.
+If your current options aren't a perfect match for what you're looking for, consider scoping out what else is out there.

 2. Roll over into a new HSA